-Public safety officers do not possess any of the powers of sheriffs in counties or policemen in cities except the Director of Public Safety.
+Public safety officers do not possess any of the powers of sheriffs in counties or policemen in cities except the Director of Public Safety and the Coordinator of Public Safety.
 Carl Sandburg College resides within the city limits of the City of Galesburg and, therefore, refers all matters appropriate to their jurisdiction/authority to the Galesburg Police Department.
-Public safety officers are not authorized to carry or use weapons in the performance of their duties except the Director of Public Safety.
+Public safety officers are not authorized to carry or use weapons in the performance of their duties except the Director of Public Safety and the Coordinator of Public Safety.